Create a support zip using the REST API in Data Center applications

 /status/clustertaskID

 doesn't return all the nodes this may be because a node is not responding, or the zip generation may not have started on that node yet.
-Give it a few minutes to broadcast the request to all nodes, and start processing, then try again. - If you see a 404 error, make sure Jira is running, and has version 1.10.5 or later of the Atlassian Troubleshooting and Support Tools add-on.
-You can update this plugin at any time, see Updating apps for more information.
+Give it a few minutes to broadcast the request to all nodes and start processing, then try again. - If you see a 404 error, make sure that your Atlassian application is running and has version 1.10.5 or later of the Atlassian Troubleshooting and Support Tools app.
+You can update the app at any time.
+Learn more about updating apps

 If an '